simonekranawetter/hello-real-world/100daysofcode.md

 I am taking the occasional day off.
 Today I just added a little code of conduct to Athena and read a bit in Eloquent JS.
 And so much more Neovim practice.

+## Day 24 (18th of June 2022)

+More work on Athena getting done.
+Today we had a meeting and got the first tickets started.
+And I picked my [first ticket](https://github.com/The-Modern-Polymath/athena/issues/9) to work on.
+But before getting started on that I finished the contribution guide for the bot.
+It feels satisfying to have most of the set up done now.